AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Reading a Spell Entry.md

 - - -
 ## Spell Components

 Spells require two components in order to be cast: a verbal component - a string of words, phrases or syllables that chain together, and a somatic component - a gesture with one's hands that would allow the magic to flow correctly.
-In a technical sense, that means that the caster must be able to speak audibly throughout the spell's casting and that one of their hands must be free, or holding a [spell focus](Spell%20Foci.md).
+In a technical sense, that means that the caster must be able to speak audibly throughout the spell's casting and that one of their hands must be free, or holding a [[Spell Foci|spell focus]].

 ### Material Components